VictorVigara/UR10_mbzirc/README.md

 ## TODO:
-- Smth wrong with the make (due to camera...)
+- Smth wrong with the make (due to camera...)...
+Camera (relsense2) is deleted and outcommented

 ## UR10 workspace